clarkmit/DepPre/parameters_guide.md

    - Check for outcome reliability

 4. **Analysis Approach**:
-   - Use "within_categories" for domain-specific insights
+   - Use "within_categories" for domain-specific insights using categorically arranged feature-sets
-   - Use "across_categories" for comprehensive prediction
+   - Use "across_categories" for comprehensive prediction across all categories
    - Consider computational resources

-5. **Feature Selection**:
-   - Use 'interaction' for complex relationships
-   - Use 'rfecv' for dimension reduction
-   - Use 'h-stats' for hierarchical relationships

 ## Notes
 - Parameter combinations should align with research questions